How To Write Names In Japanese - Part 2

 This article first appeared in the August issue of Martial Arts Insider Magazine

-Kanji was adopted from Chinese characters in the fourth century AD with Kanji literally means "Chinese Characters."
-While Kanji and today’s Chinese writing system have many similarities, it must be emphasized that the reading and usage are now quite different.
+kanji was adopted from Chinese characters in the fourth century AD with kanji literally means "Chinese Characters."
+While kanji and today’s Chinese writing system have many similarities, it must be emphasized that the reading is completely different and the usage are often quite different.
 This means that using a Chinese translation for a name would not be the same as a Japanese translation.

 Chinese characters originated as a pictographic or ideographic way to represent words.
 That is, like Egyptian hieroglyphics Chinese characters started as pictures to represent words and concepts.
 Over the years these were abstracted and simplified, but their origins as pictures remains.

 As mentioned in the first part of this article, there are four ways to translate names into Japanese:

 In the first part of this article we discussed phonetic translations to kana (which refers jointly to katakana and hiragana).
 In this second part of the article we will discuss methods for phonetic and literal translations to kanji.

 A Phonetic translation maintains the pronunciation of the name but assigns a new meaning to the name.
 In general, phonetic translations work best when the name has one to three syllables.

 An excellent example is the name Oscar which has a meaning of “spear of the gods” from Old English.
 In Japanese Oscar would be osuka- which can be translated phonetically to kanji as osuka meaning “man of fire.”

 Note that the vowel elongation symbol (enchou fugou) does not exist with kanji and so cannot be used when a name is translated to kanji.